Trump's foreign policy faces growing dissent in Congress

 Last week the House of Representatives spoke with a near-unanimous voice, voting 357-22 to prohibit the use of funds to withdraw from NATO, something the president threatened to do during his campaign and at times throughout his presidency.

 On Venezuela, there’s wide agreement on Capitol Hill among Republicans and Democrats that the president is following the lead of Sen. Marco Rubio.
-The Florida Republican was instrumental in the White House’s decision to back Venezuelan opposition leader Juan Guaido over Nicolas Maduro, according to Senate aides.
-And now that that White House has adopted that position, Congress is attempting to ensure that there is a strategy in place to address the fallout.
+The Florida Republican was instrumental in the White House’s decision to back Venezuelan opposition leader Juan Guaidó over President Nicolás Maduro, according to Senate aides.
+And now that White House has adopted that position, Congress is attempting to ensure that there is a strategy in place to address the fallout.

 At a bipartisan briefing for staff on Wednesday by the White House, State Department, Defense Department and USAID officials, Senate staff strongly pushed for answers about the humanitarian plan, security at the embassy and what a political transition in the South American country would look like, according to a Senate source.